Dental Filling Compensation Claims

 What Are the Signs That My Dental Filling Procedure Has Gone Wrong?

 We have 15 years’ experience in helping our patients to make a claim following botched dental work that has left them in severe discomfort.
 All dental professionals have a duty of care to protect their patients, but we are on hand to support those who have not been afforded this level of care.

 The team at Cosmetic Surgery Solicitors has dealt with an increasing number of dental negligence cases over the years.
 Some of the most common indications that a dental filling procedure has gone wrong include:

-- Persistent, extreme sensitive teeth after the anaesthetic has worn off
+- Persistent, extremely sensitive teeth after the anaesthetic has worn off

 - Extreme discomfort following the procedure